 There is also a web site dedicated to the scheme.

 5. In a Nutshell – First Home Scheme Ireland 2023

 With monthly rents now often costing more than monthly mortgage repayments on the exact same property, buying a home can be an essential step in creating better financial and life outcomes.

 The Central Bank of Ireland’s 3.5 salary limit has led to a generation of renters being unable to get on the property ladder and making this step by reducing the availability of credit by limiting mortgage sizes.

-There are some catches to bear in mind though, the only lenders in the scheme currently are PTSB, Bank of Ireland and AIB.
+There are some catches to the FHS scheme bear in mind though, the only lenders in the scheme currently are PTSB, Bank of Ireland and AIB.
 These lenders have the most expensive mortgages on the market.